 Innovations in online behavioral data have driven a rapid evolution in GTM strategies, which are now incredibly sophisticated and dynamic.
-These new strategies have had great results, causing businesses to be much more scientific in the ways in which they focus their resources and communicate their messages.
+These new strategies drive better results, making businesses more scientific about resource allocation and messaging.

 Unfortunately, the dynamic nature of these new data sets make GTM strategies really difficult to execute.
 And data-driven strategies are only as good as an organization’s ability to action them across all customer and prospect-facing teams.

 Intent data is no different.
-Intent solutions have significantly influenced B2B marketing, sales, and customer success strategies over the past few years.
-Providing everything from broad market intelligence to account-specific research insights, intent data is helping B2B teams better understand their prospects' and customers' needs.
-Yet, several critical roadblocks are preventing GTM teams from gaining intent data's full value.
+These solutions have significantly shaped B2B marketing, sales, and customer success strategies over the past few years.
+Intent data offers market intelligence that helps B2B teams understand their prospects’ and customers’ needs better.
+Yet, several critical roadblocks are preventing GTM teams from gaining intent data’s full value.

 Reason #1: Lack of Adequate Signal Coverage